Rats and mice are a persistent issue in Portland. Our poison-free rodent control protects your home and health using safe, natural methods.

 - Visit 2: We return in about a week to check traps and seal off entry holes with rodent-proof materials.
 Note that we charge extra for roof work that requires a safety harness.

-- Visit 3: The final visit could be as simple as confirming that there is no new activity or it could involve more sealing if we find new entry holes.
+- Visit 3: The final visit could be as simple as confirming that there is no new activity, or it could involve more sealing if we find new entry holes in the area.

 Why Choose Poison Free Trapping?

-Rodent poisons are generally considered safe when handled properly.
-However, at Campbell Natural Pest Control we have a higher standard.
-Whenever a rodent consumes poison it enters the food chain and can secondarily poison local wildlife and neighborhood pets.
+Rodent poison methods are generally considered safe when handled properly.
+However, at Campbell Natural Pest Control, we have a higher standard.
+Whenever a rodent consumes poison, it enters the food chain and can secondarily poison local wildlife and neighborhood pets.
 This is a risk that we are willing to avoid at all costs.
 Fortunately, trapping, though more labor intensive, is extremely effective.
-Trapping also allows for easy removal of trapped rodents and helps avoid having rodents die in your walls.
-All of our traps are baited with poison free peanut butter.
+Trapping also allows for easy rodent removal and helps avoid having rodents die in your walls.
+All of our traps are baited with poison-free peanut butter.
 Our best poison alternative is our A24 automatic trap.

 What You Can Do